fire-walker/docs/docs/pages/fail2ban.md

 ## Configuration

 Fail2ban reads files from two configuration formats.
-Files ending with the suffixes `.conf` (original) and `.local` (custom) within `/etc/fail2ban`.
+Files that end with the suffixes `.conf` (original) and `.local` (custom) within `/etc/fail2ban`.
 The default config files of fail2ban come saved with the suffix `.conf`.
 Never touch these files.
-Modifying them is not recommended cos there's a possibility of them being overwritten after updates.
+There's a possibility of them being overwritten after package updates.
 Always make changes after creating a copy of the with the `.local` suffix.

-The `.local` file doesn’t have to include all settings from the corresponding `.conf` file, only those that need to be overridden.
+The `.local` files don't have to include all settings from the corresponding `.conf` file, only those that need to be overridden.

 The configs below are meant to be self sufficient.
 Meaning the files don't need extra rules other than the ones stated to function as intended.